×

 If you are thinking about moving to Ecuador, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Much lower.
 We paid cash for our land and to build our house.
 Electric is about 100 per month.
 We get 2 trucks of water a month roughly and it equates to about $50/month in water.
-There are no other bills," explained one foreigner living in Puerto Cayo, Ecuador.
+There are no other bills," said one expat in Puerto Cayo.

 View More Answers